sassoftware/saspy/saspy/doc/source/configuration.rst

 authtoken -
     The SASLogon authorization token to use instead of acquiring one via user/pw or authcode or jwt.
     Normally SASPy calls SASLogon to authenticate and get this token.
-But, if you do that yourself, you can pass it in.
+But, if you do that yourself, you can just pass it in.
+    These tokens, for reference, are 3300+ bytes of jiberish; just a giant random string of chatacters; just so you know that you're using the right thing :)

 jwt -
-    A JWT that can be used to acquire a SASLogon authorization token.
+    A JWT bearer token that can be used to acquire a SASLogon authorization token.
 This would be something like an Azure token, where Azure and Viya have been set up to allow the JWT to be used to get a SASLogon token.
+    These tokens, for reference, are 3300+ bytes of jiberish; just a giant random string of chatacters; just so you know that you're using the right thing :)

 .. code-block:: ipython3